rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 Yep, the command had effectivly been overwritten.

 Therefore, the plan was to write a script that:
-+ Take a command in argument.
++ Takes a command in argument.
 + For each byte in this command, find the right combination with the program.
-+ Send 4*128=512 bytes to go through *godat* and 512 other bytes that start with the combination for the command.
++ Sends 4\*128=512 bytes to go through *godat* and 512 other bytes that start with the combination for the command.

 There it is:
 {% highlight python linenos %}